Pirates vs. Cubs Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 20 doubles, three triples, eight home runs, 26 walks and 40 RBI (71 total hits).
-He has stolen eight bases.
+- Reynolds has recorded 72 hits with 20 doubles, three triples, eight home runs and 28 walks.
+He has driven in 40 runs with eight stolen bases.

 Reynolds Recent Games